Inbibo/shift_docs/docs/getting_started/basics/batch.md

 ## Closing a Workflow

-It is highly recomended to close the workflow after the execution is done.
-This process will take care of cleaning the unneded Python modules from memory.
+It is highly recommended to close the workflow after the execution is done.
+This process will take care of cleaning the unneeded Shift catalogs from memory.
 This can be performed by calling the method:

 ```python
 files.closeWorkflow(workflow, catalog_manifest)